 Of course, as I was traveling with my elderly dad, who has limited mobility, I wanted someplace easily accessible where he could walk from his room straight to the beach and not worry about tripping on stairs or noisy traffic.
 I think I was pretty lucky to find the Izalco Beach Resort because it ticked all the boxes, plus it had two pools -- one for swimming, one for lounging -- and a decent restaurant, a nice bar, and ample shade lounges right on the beach.

 My daily routine here was to wake up early, do some exercise (I'd just started a new HIIT routine), and lounge by the pool till my dad woke up.
-Then we'd hit breakfast, chill by the beach for a while and catch up on our reading until lunch.
-Invariably we'd have a shrimp or conch cebiche for lunch and then head back to the beach for a nap and dinner.
+Then we'd hit breakfast, chill by the beach for a while, and catch up on our reading until lunch.
+Invariably, we'd have a shrimp or conch cebiche for lunch and then head back to the beach for a nap and dinner.
 It wasn't eventful or exciting, but it did recharge my batteries and send me home with delightful memories of a lovely country with friendly people, a tumultuous past, and hopefully a bright future.

 |

-Costa del Sol, El Salvador |
+| San Luis la Herradura, Costa del Sol, 2018 |

 |

-Early morning HIIT session selfie, El Salvador |
+| Early morning HIIT session selfie, San Luis la Herradura, Costa del Sol, 2018 |

 |